Let’s Go to The Ex: A 2026 CNE Toronto Guide

 The Warrior’s Day Parade, held on the first Saturday of the CNE, is a longstanding tradition since 1921, marking it as the longest-running veterans’ parade globally.
 Winding its way through the CNE grounds, the parade honours Veterans and members of the Canadian Armed Forces.

-I have been going to this parade for years and it’s always an emotional experience.
-I come early and grab a seat, watching the parade before enjoying the rest of the CNE ground.
+Going to this parade was an annual tradition for our family – and it’s always an emotional experience.
+We come early and grab a seat, watching the parade before enjoying the rest of the CNE ground.

 2. The Midway: Carnival Games and Thrilling Rides

 The Midway is the heart of the CNE, full of classic rides, adrenaline rushes, and late-night lights.
 My personal must-ride?
 The Polar Express – fast, loud, and pure nostalgia.
 And if you want a sweeping sunset views, hop on the SkyRide.
-It’s one of the best photo ops at the Ex.
+This gondola ride over the Midway is one of the best photo ops at the Ex.

 The carnival games at the Midway are also a popular and fun tradition at the Ex.
-Trying to win a huge stuffed animal, or show your strength and precision on one of the engaging games, makes for an exciting day at the Ex.
+Last summer my nephew won a huge stuffed animal for his girlfriend at one of the games.
+It certainly made for an exciting day at the Ex.

 3. Kid’s World